 - The major amino acid in gelatin is glycine, which is low in muscle and organ meats.
 It is anti-inflammatory, hydrophilic (hydrating), pro-thyroid, heals damaged intestinal lining (a.k.a. “leaky gut” and allergies) and improves hydrochloric acid insufficiency (weak stomach acid).

 - This anti-inflammatory amino acid balance helps also to regulate metabolism, maintain lean muscle mass, preserve bone strength and joint mobility and regulate cellular health.

-- Both proline and glycine (gelatin is rich in both of these amino acids) are very Liver-protective (aids in Phase 2 Liver detoxification), increasing albumin and halting oxidative damage.
+- Both glycine and proline (another amino acid that gelatin is rich in) are very Liver-protective (aids in Phase 2 Liver detoxification), increasing albumin and halting oxidative damage.

 - Used as a major source of dietary protein, it’s an easy way to restrict the amino acids associated with premature ageing.

 - Restricting dietary cysteine, while increasing dietary glycine (through a diet that emphasises things like broth, stew and additional gelatin) produces a greater extension of lifespan than achieved in most studies of total caloric restriction.

 - Hormonally, glycine opposes estrogen and favours progesterone sparing (a very good thing).